COSC 109 Introduction to Information Management (3)

 COSC 420 Senior Project (4)

 Prerequisite: COSC 220.
-Students independently research an advanced topic in computer science of their choice and then design and implement a project based on their topic.
+Students will learn current development practices and apply them to design and implement a semester project of their choice.
 Students are expected to present (orally and in writing) the results of their work.